liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0xC0: GPS

 As an aside, devices are loosely assigned class numbers based on a few things.
 First, all read-only devices have the MSB set.
-The next 3 bits for read-only's indicate how many bytes of data they send back when queried.
+The next 3 bits for read-only's indicate how many data channels the device has.
+For example, GPS returns the latitude, longitude, ground speed, and altitude, thus it has 4 data channels.
 From there the order is simply numerical.
 This is not a strict standard, only a convention that will (hopefully) be maintained.

 ## Packet Structure